ToMMeR -- Efficient Entity Mention Detection from Large Language Models: Conclusion

 \section{Conclusion}

-We have demonstrated that high-performance mention detection—a core information extraction capability—can be efficiently extracted from early LLM layers using less than 300K additional parameters.
-Our ToMMeR framework achieves 93\% recall across 13 diverse NER benchmarks while maintaining $\sim\!90$\% precision (measured with LLM-as-a-judge), without requiring costly prompting, schema fine-tuning, or even full-sequence processing—enabling real-time streaming deployment with minimal overhead.
-Through extensive experiments across model families ranging from 14M to 15B parameters, we show that diverse architectures converge on similar notions of what constitutes an entity mention, with high consistency in predicted spans.
-This suggests that mention tracking emerges naturally as a byproduct of language modeling rather than as an artifact of specific architectural choices.
-Our approach provides both practical and conceptual contributions: practically, it offers a lightweight, transferable method for high-coverage mention detection that can be plugged into any LLM; conceptually, it provides evidence that LLMs develop structured mention representations in their early layers that can be recovered through simple probing mechanisms inspired by binding ID theory from mechanistic interpretability \cite{fengHowLanguageModels2024}.
-When extended with span classification heads, ToMMeR achieves competitive full NER performance despite using auto-regressive models without right-side context, demonstrating the robustness of the recovered mention detection capability.
-This positions our work at the intersection of efficient probing methods and practical information extraction systems.
+We showed that mention detection capabilities —crucial for information extraction— can be efficiently probed from early LLM layers using less than 300K parameters.
+Our work provides both practical and conceptual contributions: practically, it offers a lightweight, transferable method for high-coverage mention detection that can be plugged into any LLM; conceptually, it provides evidence that LLMs develop structured mention representations in their early layers that can be recovered through simple probing mechanisms.
+ToMMeR achieves 93\% recall across 13 diverse NER benchmarks, transfers well zero-shot to other latin languages, while maintaining an estimated 90\% precision using a single partial forward pass, enabling real-time streaming deployment with minimal overhead (Efficiency analysis in Appendix \labelcref{app:Efficiency}).
+Across models from 14M to 15B parameters, we find that diverse architectures converge on a shared notion of entity mention, producing highly consistent spans.
+This suggests mention tracking emerges as a byproduct of language modeling rather than as an artifact of a particular architecture.
+When extended with a typing head, ToMMeR achieves competitive full NER performance despite using auto-regressive models lacking right-side context.
+Unlike costly prompt-based extraction methods, ToMMeR reduces costs by orders of magnitude ($42\times$ faster than prompting) while maintaining flexibility to adapt to any downstream schema or knowledge base.
+ToMMeR's schema-agnostic design integrates naturally into modern RAG/IE pipelines as a first-stage mention filter, enabling entity-aware document chunking, or providing spans for downstream typing and linking.